 Crucial Coffee

 So this place was a godsend.
 This tiny coffee shack serves amazing coffee and is totally worth the stop!
-Very friendly service and open till 7pm on a Sunday (rare in this town!)
-A must stop place if you’re strolling around the historic district.
+Very friendly service and open till 7 p.m. on a Sunday (rare in this town!)
+A must-stop place if you’re strolling around the historic district.

 Is St. Augustine a Good Road Trip from Walt Disney World?

 All in all, it was great to get away from the busy weekend at Walt Disney World and head to the coast.
-As a destination St. Augustine can easily be covered in 1 or 2 days if you have a plan and know what you really want to see.
-While we didn’t do the touristy activities like the Fountain of Youth or the Wax museum we would have had time for either simply because the rest of the trip is just bee bopping around town checkout out shops, the fort and food.
-As a family trip it wasn’t the most family friendly simply because the “kid” stuff isn’t plentiful.
-As a college town it would be great for adults getting away from Disney.
-There were definitely things, like the homeless situation, traffic and parking, that will make us think twice before returning to St. Augustine.
-But as the “oldest city in the US” it was definitely worth a look.
+As a destination, St. Augustine can easily be covered in 1 or 2 days if you have a plan and know what you really want to see.
+While we didn’t do the touristy activities like the Fountain of Youth or the Wax Museum we would have had time for either simply because the rest of the trip is just bee bopping around town checkout out shops, the fort, and food.
+As a family trip, it wasn’t the most family-friendly simply because the “kid” stuff isn’t plentiful.